 In addition, research by the National Heart, Lung and Blood Institute adds more evidence that extra weight is bad for your heart: in a study of over 5,000 participants, the risk of heart failure increased with each additional point of a participant's BMI (about 4 to 8 pounds).
 Men experienced a 5 percent risk increase with each additional point of BMI, while women had a 7 percent increase.
 In general, researchers found that the risk of heart failure was 34 percent higher for overweight individuals and 104 percent higher for people classified as "obese."

-Over the past 40 years, there has been a marked rise in obesity in the United States, which experts associate in large part with overeating, a rise in fast food consumption, and a sedentary lifestyle in which many Americans do little more than walk to and from their cars.
-Today, nearly 34 percent of American adults are considered obese (that is, they have a BMI over 30).
+Over the past 40 years, there has been a marked rise in obesity in the United States, which experts associate in large part with bigger portion sizes and overeating, a rise in fast food consumption, and a sedentary lifestyle in which many Americans do little more than walk to and from their cars.
+Today, nearly 42 percent of American adults are considered obese (that is, they have a BMI of 30 or above).
 That's a lot of people with a higher-than-normal risk of developing heart disease.

-Despite the increase in obesity, only 42 percent of overweight adults have been told by their doctors or healthcare workers to lose weight, according to a report in the Annals of Internal Medicine.
-In another recent survey, the National Consumers League (NCL) found only 12 percent of U.S. adults had been told by a doctor or other healthcare professional that they were obese.
+Despite the increase in obesity, one study found that only 42 percent of overweight adults have been told by their doctors or healthcare workers to lose weight, according to a report in the Annals of Internal Medicine.
+In another survey, the National Consumers League (NCL) found only 12 percent of U.S. adults had been told by a doctor or other healthcare professional that they were obese.
 In fact, the NCL survey found that most obese respondents thought of themselves as merely overweight.

 That's the reason why government health officials at the U.S. Preventive Services Task Force recommend that doctors assess patients to determine their BMI.
 If they're obese, they should make weight loss counseling part of their talks.